allen-cell-animated/cellbrowser-tools/README.md

     ```

 1. On cluster,
-create a virtualenv and pip install aicsimage into it.
+create a virtualenv and pip install aicsimageio and aicsimageprocessing into it.
 run:
     ```
     python createJobsFromCSV.py myprefs.json -c -n